Time Out says

 |Price:||Free (permanent collection); admission charge applies for some temporary exhibitions|

 |Opening hours:||Daily 10am-6pm (last admission for special exhibitions 5.15pm)|

 |Do you own this business?|

 The first date can't be after the second date

 The best thing about Steve McQueen’s ‘Year 3’ project is imagining all the gammon-faced, xenophobic, anti-immigration bigots it’s going to get frothing with rage.
 Because the artist and filmmaker’s project is a brazen, forthright, unapologetic celebration...Until Sunday January 31 2021

 Turner’s Modern World

 J.M.W.
 Turner is now one of the most famous and well-established painters to have ever come out of Britain.
 Which can make it hard to appreciate just what a radical Turner was during his lifetime.
-His loose, loose and looser-still approach to landscape...Wednesday October 28 2020 - Sunday March 7 2021
+His loose, loose and looser-still approach to landscape...Until Sunday March 7 2021